Disciplinary Actions Taken By Medical Boards

 • Informing the MBC of any periods of non-practice greater than 30 calendar days;

-• Surrendering a medical license for failure to comply with the terms and condition of probation;
+• Surrendering a medical license for failure to comply with the terms and conditions of probation

 Additional conditions are added based on the facts of a case.